Meetings take place at St Michael's Church Hall, Colebrook Way, Andover, unless otherwise indicated.

 Each evening meeting is £6 for members.
 Dates/Items marked with * are bookable and subject to an additional charge and booking forms will be made available nearer the time.
-Evening meetings are £6 if there is a demonstrator/tutor; there is no need to book for an evening meeting, simply come along and pay on the evening.
+There is no need to book for an evening meeting, simply come along and pay on the evening.
 Friends and other art groups welcome.
-Bring a friend along for two free demo evenings to see if they would like to join, non-members also welcome free of charge if they are considering joining the Society.
+Bring a friend along for a free demo evening to see if they would like to join, non-members also welcome free of charge if they are considering joining the Society.

 Note: Evening meetings 7.30pm - 9.30pm.
 Day Workshops 10.30am - 3.30pm.

 THE PROGRAMME FOR 2017 (additional items will be added as bookings are made)

 Demonstration 'Using a Palette Knife' by artist Clarissa Russell

 Printing, types and techniques - a talk by Keith Pattison

 Tuesday 12th December

 Christmas Social - A High Tea at Ewe & I Tearoom. £6 per head.
 Booking required.